 These changes necessitated reshaping the moat to a rectilinear plan.
 Around 1498 James IV granted Rothesay to Ninian Stewart as a hereditary keeper.

 The great gatehouse was begun shortly after, but it was not to be complete until sometime after 1541, in the reign of James V. The gatehouse was more than simply a powerful defensive structure; it contained luxurious living quarters, with a comfortable great hall with a large fireplace and window seats, with private quarters and an oratory on the second floor.
 Within the main castle structure a chapel, dedicated to St Michael, was added.

 Rothesay Castle was restored by the 3rd Marquess of Bute in 1872 and 1879.
-Though the castle was formally placed in state control in 1951, and is now operated by Historic Scotland, the hereditary keepership of the castle remains in the Stuart family.
+Though the castle was formally placed under state control in 1951 and is now operated by Historic Scotland, the hereditary keepership of the castle remains in the Stuart family.
 The gatehouse contains displays on the castle's long history and its owners.